 You can use this image for publication on your personal or commercial websites for free if you set a link to this website.
 If you need photographs with a higher resolution, please contact us.

-Willem Janszoon Blaeu: Archiepiscopatus Magdeburgensis et Anhaltinus Ducatus.
+Willem Janszoon Blaeu: Archiepiscopatus Maghdeburgensis et Anhaltinus Ducatus.

 Old coloured map of Saxony-Anhalt, Lower Saxony.
 Printed in Amsterdam by Joan Blaeu in 1644.

-Germany - Blaeu, Willem Janszoon - Archiepiscopatus Magdeburgensis et...
+Germany - Blaeu, Willem Janszoon - Archiepiscopatus Maghdeburgensis et...